-The App provides support to the Splunk Enterprise Security (ES) customers by making ThreatQ data more accessible using Splunk's native ES lookup tables.
+The ThreatQuotient App for Splunk provides support to the Splunk Enterprise Security (ES) customers by making ThreatQ data more accessible using Splunk's native ES lookup tables.
 The following table provides how ThreatQ data is mapped to the Splunk ES lookup tables.

 This data is then available in various ES dashboards.